The Topics We Cover

 Update: A few months later, engaging more with posts and expanding my network

 In my example right here, the Marketing and Advertising industry is pretty low on average when it comes to SSI.
-For my personally, this is interesting but rather not helpful to figure out how to improve.
-What would indeed help is to see what others do, which helps them get a higher score, aka. build better relationships on LinkedIn.
+For me personally, this is interesting but rather unhelpful in figuring out how to improve.

-What To Do With This Information?
+What Can You Do With LinkedIn's SSI Benchmarking Information?

-What Is A "Good" Social Selling Score?
+What Is a "Good" LinkedIn Social Selling Score?

-This question is asked quite a lot.
-Of course, it's always subjective what is "good" for you and what is not.
-If you would ask me, I'd say for active LinkedIn users a score from 0-30 is below average (not so good), 31-50 is ordinary, 51-70 is above average and everything over 70 is pretty solid.
+I'd say for active LinkedIn users a score from 0-30 is below average (not so good), 31-50 is ordinary, 51-70 is above average and everything over 70 is pretty solid.

 LinkedIn SSI Score barometer that indicated how well your profile is set up